Manta, Cundinamarca: Climate

 Manta is located in the eastern side of the Andes mountains, the climate of Manta has the distinction of being influenced more by the winds from the Llanos Orientales of Colombia.
 The climate is very pleasant most of the year, presenting an average temperature between 18 and 23 °C (73.4 °F).
 It is a dry equatorial climate for the forest ecosystem of high mountain (high Andean forest or cloud forest).
 Despite being affected by the phenomenon of El Niño and in most of Colombia, in the storms and heavy rain periods of La Niña the weather of Manta remains drier compared to the region of the Bogotá savanna.

 The rainy season runs from mid-April to mid-November.
 The driest months are December and January.
 Extreme temperatures recorded in the city center have been 11 °C (51.8 °F) the coldest and 28 °C (82.4 °F) the warmest.

 Demographics

 The town's inhabitants are mostly descendants of early Spanish colonists and the Muisca.
-The population has decreased since the 1960s, due to migration to big cities like Bogota.
-However, because of its location near the Sabana de Bogota, Manta has become a place of rest and holiday, mainly of people who keep a link with the municipality.
+The population has decreased since the 1960s, due to migration to big cities like Bogotá.
+However, because of its location near the Sabana de Bogotá, Manta has become a place of rest and holiday, mainly of people who keep a link with the municipality.
 This makes the population varies significantly throughout the year, especially during vacation seasons, weekends and bank holidays.
 Manta is regularly inhabited by a population of about 4,500 inhabitants, however, in times of greatest influx of nonresident population this figure can vary between 10,000 and 16,000 inhabitants without counting the number of tourists.